Final Girl - All 20+ Feature Film Boxes Compared!

 The Slayer / Falconwood

-Octavia & Janelle A – mission system + mirror dimension; high replay value Advanced Mirror dimension carries over to any map; mission system with rewards
+Octavia & Janelle A – mission system + mirror dimension; high replay value Advanced A hidden mirror dimension exists as a parallel version of every space; mission system with selectable rewards.
+Praised for high replay value, since mission selection makes every game play out differently.

 S3·F4 The Marrek Murders